yansanity1998/anxiety-application/FINAL_FIX_SUMMARY.md

 ## Steps to Fix Everything

 ### Step 1: Run Database Fix
-Run the `fix_assessment_structure.sql` in your Supabase SQL Editor to ensure the anxiety_assessments table has the correct structure.
+Run the `sql/fix_assessment_structure.sql` in your Supabase SQL Editor to ensure the anxiety_assessments table has the correct structure.

 ### Step 2: Verify Admin Role
 Check if your admin user has the correct role in the database: